 What do I do if I think I need time off from Rice?

 you’re just thinking about taking time off, we encourage you to contact

-the Retention Office because we’re experienced in supporting
+the Student Wellbeing Office because we’re experienced in

 Suspected Honor Code violation:

 For more information, check out the Honor Council's website at

 If you received judicial sanctions, check the Student